Teton County Wyoming Concealed Firearms Permit Process to obtain a government permit allowing you to keep and bear arms in a concealed manner.

 - Head down to WYDOT with that last copy of your application within 5 days of submitting your application to the Sheriff’s office and have your picture taken.

-- Relax, perhaps with a nice beverage, some carrot chips and hummus, for 45 to 90 days.
+- Relax, perhaps with a nice beverage, for 45 to 90 days.

 - The Sheriff’s Office will call you and ask you to come down and pick up your permit.
 (BLUE arrow on aerial photo below) Be sure to bring your government issued ID when you come to pick up your permit.